ardlal1989/fetchibmclJSP/README.md

 ![image](https://user-images.githubusercontent.com/50587555/71826785-c67c9c80-30c4-11ea-89ba-f0fb9d253b68.png)

-4>Mention the app name of your choice, git repo url, git reference(master if it is kept in your git master branch), context directory value as '.'
+4>Mention the app name of choice, git repo url, git reference(master if it is kept in your git master branch), context directory value as '.'
-You can leave other fields as is, and click on Next.
-There you can bind secret or leave it(I did not bind).
+Other fields are kept as is.Click on Next.
+There one can bind secret or leave it(For this case it was not bound).

 ![image](https://user-images.githubusercontent.com/50587555/71826839-f166f080-30c4-11ea-8008-274eb33b37eb.png)